MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

  If the last character of the expression is a **+** or a **-**, the entire expression will be recorded with that sign.
 An example, **10-20+** will result in 10 and not -10.

 ## Entering Dates and Times

 You can enter dates and times in all the fields that are specifically assigned to dates (date fields).
 You can enter dates with or without separators.

 > [!NOTE]
 > How you enter dates and times depends on your **Region** settings.
 For more information, see [Changing Basic Settings](ui-change-basic-settings.md).

 ### Entering Dates

+For date fields, you can either use the data picker, which lets you select a date from a calender, or you can enter dates manually.
+This section provides a brief overview of how to enter dates.
+For more details, see [Working with Calendar Dates and Times](ui-enter-date-ranges.md).

- In a date field you can enter two, four, six, or eight digits:
+For manually date entry, you can enter two, four, six, or eight digits:

 -   If you enter only two digits, this is interpreted as the day, and it will add the month and the year of the work date.